 An open letter to Taylor Swift’s Reputation

 In a few hours, Taylor Swift is going to drop a brand new single and a brand new music video.
-It seems as though, according to all the photos and teasers, that there just might be a lot of glitter and butterflies, hues of pinks and blues, pastel skies, and pretty painted pink smiles that give me a funny kind of fairytale vibe that might be headed our way with yet another new Taylor Swift era, but before she shuts the doors on the reputation timeline, I just wanted to reflect back on it a little bit, as I have come to realize that reputation by Taylor Swift is the only thing that has ever made me truly believe that it’s okay to grow up.
+It seems as though, according to all the photos and teasers, that there just might be a lot of glitter and butterflies, hues of pinks and blues, pastel skies, and pretty painted pink smiles that convey a fairytale vibe that might be headed our way with yet another new era, but before she shuts the doors on the reputation timeline, I just wanted to reflect back on it a little bit, as I’ve come to realize how that record is one of the only things that has ever made me believe it’s okay to grow up.

 Chronological order makes sense in my head.
 It makes the most sense, you know, like I should start from the beginning, and I would love to start from the beginning.
-I would love to tell you how when “Tim McGraw” hit the radio in 2006 and I told my classmates that it was the song they just had to listen to, they laughed at me.
-I would love to tell you about how my mom taught me four guitar chords for the first time when I was twelve years old and the first song that I ever learned to play was “Fifteen.”
+I would love to tell you how when “Tim McGraw” hit the radio in 2006 and I told my classmates that it was the song they absolutely had to listen to, they laughed at me.
+I would love to tell you about how my mom taught me four chords on the guitar when I was twelve years old and the first song that I ever learned to play was “Fifteen.”
 I would love to tell you about how I used to write out every lyrical metaphor off the Speak Now album in fancy letters in my notebooks during math class and got yelled at by my teachers.
-I would love to tell you how I used to dance in oversized tees in front of my mirror to “Holy Ground” until I couldn’t breathe at least once a day in 2012, and I would love to explain to you how 1989 literally saved me so that I would later tattoo birds that mirror the album cover onto my body, but I can’t possibly explain all that in one post.
-Nobody would want to read a novel like that, so maybe I’ll save those stories for another time.
-Today, we’re talking about reputation before it’s all put behind us … So it goes …
+I would love to tell you how I used to dance in oversized tees in front of my mirror to “Holy Ground” until I couldn’t breathe at least once a day in 2012, and I would love to explain to you how 1989 literally saved me so that I would later tattoo birds that mirror the album cover onto my body, but I can’t possibly explain all that in one post, so maybe I’ll save those stories for another time.
+Right now, it’s about reputation.
+So it goes ..

 Something went wrong.